 - Drain the beans from the water they were soaked in and add them to the pot.

 - Add all of the remaining ingredients to the pot.
 If your dutch oven is not large enough you can transfer everything to a large covered roaster.

-- Stir all together well, cover and place in a 325 degree F oven for 3 to 4 hours stirring occasionally.
+- Stir all together well, cover and place in a 325 degree F oven for 3 to 4 hours or longer stirring occasionally.